ICP-Hacker-House/Devcon_BKK/README.md

 -   **Feature Utilization**: Does the project utilize at least one Chain Fusion feature?
 -   **Creativity**: How innovative is the project in terms of cross-chain functionality?
--   **Completeness**: Is the dapp fully functional and achieves its purpose?
+-   **Completeness**: Is the dapp fully functional, has a frontend on ICP and achieves its purpose?
 -   **Code Quality**: Is the code well-documented, structured, and easy to maintain?
 -   **Bonus**: Provide feedback on ICP’s chain-key signatures and other integration features.